 In December 2016, Stichting Vestia, a Dutch housing association, commenced proceedings against Deutsche Bank in England.
 The proceedings relate to derivatives entered into between Stichting Vestia and Deutsche Bank between 2005 and 2012.
 Stichting Vestia alleges that certain of the transactions entered into by it with Deutsche Bank should be set aside on the grounds that they were not within its capacity and/or were induced by the bribery of Vestia's treasurer by an intermediary involved in those transactions.
 The sums claimed by Stichting Vestia are made up of different elements, some of which have not yet been quantified.
-The amount claimed at this stage ranges between € 757 million and € 837 million, plus compound interest.
-The trial is due to commence on 9 May 2019 and is scheduled to last for 8 to 10 weeks.
-Deutsche Bank is defending against the claim.
+The quantum of the claims as articulated at this stage ranges between $\notin$ 717 million and $\notin$ 834 million, plus compound interest.
+Deutsche Bank is defending the claim.